The phrase hang out to dry means to leave someone or something behind; to be abandoned, especially at a moment or time of difficulty.

-Example: Andrew bought a new house and now he needed help moving all of his stuff to the new place.
-His friend volunteered and said he would come over later with his truck to help with the move.
-However, Andrew was left hung out to dry because his friend never showed up.
+Example: Andrew wanted to move his stuff over to his new apartment, but he needed help.
+His friend offered to come over later to lend a hand, however, Andrew was left hung out to dry because his friend never showed up.

 The Origin Of ‘Hung Out To Dry’